 The AI agent teams that are running reliably today are not the teams that built the cleverest prompts.
 They are the teams that treated their agents as distributed systems: designing for failure, instrumenting from day one, setting hard budgets, and iterating on the unhappy paths with the same rigor they applied to the happy path.

-The $847 incident was the best thing that happened to our agent infrastructure.
-It forced us to confront the gap between "it works in the notebook" and "it works at 2am under adversarial conditions."
+The measured cost-spike incident was the best thing that happened to our agent infrastructure.
+It forced us to confront the gap between notebook success and real service behavior under adversarial conditions.
 Every pattern in this post came out of a real incident from a real team.

-If you are shipping agents in the next 90 days, run the production readiness checklist before launch.
+If you are shipping agents soon, run the production readiness checklist before launch.
 Add tracing.
 Build the circuit breaker.
 Design your tools for structured failure.
 The happy path will work fine.
 It always does.

 The question is what happens when it doesn't.